Example using FastAPI

 Illustration of potential race condition with shared memory versus safe handling with request-scoped memory instances.
 In the second scenario, each request operates on its own copy, preventing direct overwrites, though the final combined state in the persistent store depends on application logic for handling concurrent updates for the same user session if that's possible.

 Handling memory correctly in asynchronous LangChain applications is essential for building reliable and scalable systems.
 While concurrency offers performance benefits, it introduces challenges related to state management.
-The most robust pattern is typically to isolate memory instances per request or session, using async-compatible persistent stores to load and save history.
+The pattern is typically to isolate memory instances per request or session, using async-compatible persistent stores to load and save history.
 Avoid shared mutable memory state across concurrent tasks unless absolutely necessary, and if you must share, implement strict locking mechanisms, understanding the potential performance trade-offs.
 By carefully considering these patterns, you can integrate advanced memory management effectively into your high-performance, asynchronous LangChain applications.